Instructional and Authentic Resources

 Teachers can find an extensive list of authentic audio, video, print and instructional resources, suggested by world language educators throughout Ohio.

 To truly assess proficiency, learners need opportunities to use their language in real-world situations, using authentic cultural resources (i.e., resources that are created by native speakers for native speakers).
 These lists of authentic resources are categorized by themes and topics, and include an explanation of each website and suggestions for how teachers can use it with their learners.

 Sample speaking assessments by proficiency level

 Samples for all skills and proficiency levels, by language

-This document provides guidance for finding additional authentic and instructional resources on the internet, such as websites, video series and podcasts for language learners.
+This document provides guidance for finding additional authentic and instructional resources on the internet, such as websites, video series, podcasts, and grammar and vocabulary practice websites for language learners.

 Guidance for Technology and Digital Learning

 Ohio schools and districts that are considering digital or blended world language courses and commercially available language-learning products can find guidance here.

 Instructional Videos and Lessons

 These websites provide sample materials, lesson plans and instructional videos for world language teachers.